 Kirsty of Kathmandu & Beyond

-We seem to have a habit of befriending stray dogs on our travels.
+We seem to have a habit of befriending strays and having incredible dog encounters while traveling.
 Having grown up with dogs as pets, Mark is more of a dog lover than me, but I’m not immune to a cute pup with a wagging tail!
 Often we adopt a canine guide, and our visit to Ukraine’s Tunnel of Love was no exception.

 Our destination was a photogenic stretch of railway track a few kilometers out of the village of Klevan.
 Whilst stood at the train station pondering which direction to head in, this fellow wandered up to us, seeking a bit of attention.
 Mark being Mark, held his hand out and gave him a pat.
 That was it, they were firm friends and, when we headed off on our walk, we had a companion.